 Stanford University most commonly uses the H-1B temporary professional worker category for regular academic staff positions such as tenure-track faculty members or research associates.
 Other regular staff positions such as programmer/analysts and research specialists may also be eligible.
 Only Bechtel International Center can submit H-1B visa applications on behalf of Stanford University.
 Stanford does not sponsor part-time H-1B positions.
 Individuals who are subject to the two-year home residency requirement are not eligible for H-1B status unless they have received a waiver or fulfilled the two year home country residency requirement.
 Prospective employees should direct all questions to their sponsoring department.

 Post Docs: In rare circumstances, post-doctoral scholars may be considered for H-1B sponsorship.
 The J-1 visa is the appropriate visa type for most Stanford postdoctoral scholars.
 The university prohibits receipt of fellowship support to employment visa holders such as H-1B, O-1, TN.
 The host department needs to contact the Office of Postdoctoral Affairs before initiating the H-1B process on behalf of a postdoc.

-We cannot begin working on the H-1B until we receive the approved workflow transaction, which is initiated by the Stanford department, and complete, up-to-date documentation.
+We cannot begin working on the H-1B until we receive an approved workflow transaction, which is initiated by the Stanford department, and complete, up-to-date documentation.
 Other offices, such as the Office of Postdoctoral Affairs or the Dean of Research, must first approve the transactions.
 Transactions and approvals can take a week to several weeks.
 Once we receive it, it can take another two to three weeks for the petition to be prepared and sent to USCIS.
 USCIS processing time ranges from almost six months with regular processing to about three weeks with premium processing, an optional service available at extra charge payable to USCIS.